AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

   This type of data can be used to detect long-term trends in order to gain business intelligence, and ultimately lead to better business decision-making.

-* Export full tables that contain thousands or millions of rows.
+* Export full tables that contain thousands or millions of rows (3 million, 30 million, or 150 million rows, depending on license type).
 Other export methods allow a maximum of 50,000 rows.

 * Include calculated metrics in the exported Customer Journey Analytics data.